wintere/introhpc-archive/talapas-scripting/lesson.md

 To share a file or directory that you own with someone in your PIRG, you can grant read and execute privileges for them within the shared `/project/[pirg_name]` directory.
 However, you must also set the same privileges on any parent directories above the item you're sharing.
 The execute bit for directories controls whether or not the folder can be **traversed**.
 Without execute permissions, you cannot see the child folders and files of folders you can otherwise read.

-The best place to share files are in folders that are shared by your research group, like a project `/projects/[pirg_name[/` directory.
+The best place to share files are in folders that are shared by your research group, like a project `/projects/[pirg_name]/` directory.

 #### Quiz
 {: .no_toc }
-On websites like StackOverflow, you will often see bad advice that recommends you use the command `chmod 777` or `chmod -R 777` to alter the permissions of shared input files.
+On websites like StackOverflow, you may advised to use the command `chmod 777` or `chmod -R 777` to alter the permissions of shared input files.
+Test this theory on an empty file in your home directory.

 ```bash
 touch the-universal-file.txt